PSY6983-2021/picard_project/README.md

 <br> The jupyter notebook containing the script to generate the figures can be found in the [notebook folder](https://github.com/PSY6983-2021/picard_project/tree/main/notebook).

 **Visualization of the results**
 <br> The png/html format of the figures generated in this project can be found in the [images/output subfolder](https://github.com/PSY6983-2021/picard_project/tree/main/images/output).
+The html files for the interactive plots can found in [Marie-Eve Picard's github repository](https://github.com/me-pic/BH2021_InteractiveViz).

 ## Regression models